 Action Plan Guidelines

-1. Explore our action plan ideas: Consult the Manual and the websites/ resources listed with each item for more information.
+1. Explore some action plan ideas: Consult the Manual and the websites/resources listed with each item for more information.

 2. Choose one project from each category for the year.
 Count the projects you are already doing and add more where feasible [e. g. celebrate Earth Sunday].
 Be sure to choose from each of the five areas.
-As you proceed fill in the Action Plan Form.
-Choose more than one project if it seems feasible.
+Print out this worksheet to help think out who, how, and when you will accomplish these goals.

 Choose actions/projects that . . .